Pulse

 Initially developed without UX guidance to simplify manual processes, the app had become outdated, unintuitive, and difficult to maintain.

-The redesign aimed to modernise the UI, improve usability for non-technical users, and support more reliable stream management across a growing platform.
+I led the redesign strategy end to end, from research through final design, working closely with engineering and operations to modernise the UI, improve usability for non-technical users, and support more reliable stream management across a growing platform.

 Researcher, UX Information Architecture, UX/UI Designer, Product Designer